 2 SQ was added on a Thursday since the market was closed on Friday (4th of July).

 11/6/20 update: We are adding Chewy (CHWY) to our Experimental Portfolio this week.
 It’s been a rough couple of weeks for the market due to the uncertainty surrounding the presidential election but the market appears to be somewhat recovering at the moment.
 The good news is that our experimental portfolio continues to outperform the S&P 500.
+(The author does not currently own shares of Chewy and has no plans to initiate any positions within the next 72 hours.)

 10/16/20 update: This week we are adding Chipotle (CMG).
 Four and a half months into our experiment, the hypothetical portfolio is still nicely outperforming the market.